universal-model/react-todo-app-with-dependency-injection/README.md

-# Universal Model React Todo App with Dependency Injection
+# Universal Model Angular/React/Svelte/Vue Todo App with Dependency Injection

+These instructions apply for any UI Framework (Angular, React, Svelte or Vue).
+Only difference between frameworks is in step 3. below.

 If you want to use dependency injection, I suggest to use [noicejs library]